nodesman/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/iOS.md

 title: iOS release notes
 ---

-As part of this release we had [17 issues](https://github.com/couchbase/couchbase-lite-ios/issues?milestone=18&state=closed) closed.
-Early-2017 update focusing mostly on bug-fixes.

 __API change__

 - An `isDeletion` property is now available on the `DatabaseChange` object to identify if a change is tombstone document.